levycarneiro/LoRaDurationTests/README.md

 # LoRaDurationTests

-How much time does it take to send a LoRa message with different parameters?
+From what I saw, a higher Spreading Factor and lower Bandwidth provide longer range for LoRa communications, but they come with longer duration time for sending messages.
+So: how much time does it take to send a LoRa message with different parameters?

 Tests done with: